 The Audit Committee ensures contact with the external auditors at the level of the Board of Directors and monitors their performance and independence as well as their cooperation with the internal auditors.
 The Audit Committee is also responsible for assessing the performance of the external auditor on an annual basis.
-It reviews their reports about the rendering of the accounts and the management letter and provides a recommendation to the complete Board of Directors regarding election of the external auditor at the Ordinary Annual General Meeting.
+It reviews their reports about the rendering of the accounts and the management letter and provides a recommendation to the complete Board of Directors regarding election of the external auditor at the Annual General Meeting.

 The members of the Audit Committee are independent.
 The Audit Committee has its own charter and performs an in-depth annual self-assessment with regard to its own performance.
 The Audit Committee convenes at least four times a year for about four hours on average.
-The members of the Executive Board of Julius Baer Group Ltd. generally participate as guests in the meetings of the Audit Committee.
+The members of the Executive Board of Julius Baer Group Ltd. participate as guests in the meetings of the Audit Committee.
 The Head of Group Internal Audit and representatives of the external auditor participate in every meeting.
-During 2015, the Audit Committee held nine meetings including three conference calls.